liferay/liferay-docs/develop/tutorials/articles/themes/creating-a-theme.markdown

-# Creating a Theme Project in a Plugins SDK [](id=creating-a-theme-project-in-a-plugins-sdk-lp-6-2-develop-tutorial)
+# Creating a Theme Project in the Plugins SDK

 You can create themes in a Plugins SDK project or a Liferay Maven project.
 You can create either type of project from Liferay IDE or from the command line.
-This tutorial, focuses on creating themes in a Plugins SDK project, using Liferay IDE and Ant, from the command line.
+This tutorial focuses on creating themes in a Plugins SDK project, from Liferay IDE and from the command line.

 To learn how to create Liferay Maven projects, see the tutorial [Creating Liferay Maven plugins from IDE](/develop/tutorials/-/knowledge_base/creating-liferay-maven-plugins-from-liferay-ide-lp-6-2-develop-tutorial)